nikydix/nikydixcom-7810d/about.md

 I (Niky Dix) have been inspired to create this Digital Garden, to help people flourish.

 Gardens that help people flourish in life are not new!
-[Frances Hodgson Burnett](https://en.wikipedia.org/wiki/The_Secret_Garden) wrote about a secret garden back that improved the health of a little boy back in 1911!
+[Frances Hodgson Burnett](https://en.wikipedia.org/wiki/The_Secret_Garden) wrote about a secret garden that improved the health of a little boy back in 1911!

 This Garden is not a secret Garden though, it's a Digital Garden!
 A public place, where all are welcome!
 Though just like Frances Hodgson Burnett's Garden, I hope it breathes life into all who visit :)